Poon Man Tik

 Poon Man Tik (潘文迪 (pun^{1} man^{4} dik^{6}); born 24 February 1975) is a Hong Kong former professional footballer who played as a defensive midfielder.
-He is currently the head coach of Hong Kong Premier League club Rangers.
+He is currently the director of football at Hong Kong Premier League club Rangers.

 Club career

 He has played as a defensive midfielder and right back over his career.

 Coaching career

 On 22 August 2025, Poon was appointed as the head coach of Rangers.